dsalex1/EdgeAi-Lab3/README.md

 #### Question 13.
 Explain the output of the classification results.
 Does your model work?
 Did it misclassify some timestamps?
 Is this a bad thing?
 Why (not)?

 The Model does generally work, some edge cases especially L-Shapes sometimes have misclassified timestamps.
-This doesnt pose any problem since the detection is by majority vote.
-It only becomes a problem if too many frames are misclassified.
+This doesnt pose any problem since the detection is by a specific percentage of samples (75%) being the same.
+It only becomes a problem if too many frames are misclassified or uncertain.

 ### Task 16.
 Try the live classification with another Arduino board.

 #### Question 14.
 Does the classification also work for another board?
 How does the performance compare when you use a board other than the one you used for collecting training data?

-It does work very similar to exactly the same on other boards, since the accelerometer is likely the exact same for different boards, and even if they differ given that the sensors are calibrated properly, they will output the same values.
+It does work very similar to exactly the same on other boards, since the accelerometer is the exact same for different boards and they are calibrated similarly, so they will output the same values.

 ### Task 17.
 Head to Devices and add your phone as an additional device.
 You can just scan the QR Code for this.
 Now perform live classification with your phone.
 Question 15.
 Does the classification also work for your phone?
 If it doesn’t, why not?
 Does the performance change when you change the orientation of your phone?
 In which orientation do you have to hold your phone for it to work best?

 ### Question 15.
 Does the classification also work for your phone?
 If it doesn’t, why not?
 Does the performance change when you change the orientation of your phone?
 In which orientation do you have to hold your phone for it to work best?

-It does work similarly on smartphones, it is more sensitive to the orientation of the phone, this is maybe due to sensor fusion being used in the phone or higher inertia of the phone when being moved.
+It does work similarly but worse on smartphones, it is more sensitive to the orientation of the phone, this is maybe due to sensor fusion being used in the phone or higher inertia of the phone when being moved.
 It works best in a unaligned orientation.

 ## Part 6 – Deployment